 1. Gain as much experience as you can.

 Internships are one of the most important details on your resume.
-If you can land an internship with a stellar company with great roles and responsibilities, it’s highly likely you’ll be absorbed in their professional team or earn a spot with the other companies of its caliber.
+If you can land an internship with a stellar company such as hotels in Amsterdam – with great roles and responsibilities, it’s highly likely you’ll be absorbed in their professional team or earn a spot with the other companies of its caliber.

 You can also attend many events, training, discussions, and activities related to your course.
 These things can help you learn, socialize, and decide which career pathway works best for you.

 Writing is an important facet in any communication-related jobs.
 There are lots of reports to do, campaigns to pitch in, or brands to market.
 With the advent of social media and or internet, it is even more important to write creatively and capture a reader’s attention in a short time.

 3. Groom your social media profile.

 Nowadays, recruiters are becoming more inclined to looking for candidates online.
 They use platforms like LinkedIn and Facebook to get a glimpse of your professional stance.
 Thus, it is important you can be found at most prominent social media network for over 18 and make sure your profile is groomed for employment and perfection.

 It goes without saying that your network is a reflection of who you are.
 Similarly, these connections can offer you windows of opportunities in landing your dream job.

 Hence, it is important to attend any social functions, events, and activities related to your profession.
 Take part in online discussions.
 Meet as many people as you can and build lasting rapport with these individuals.